What we know about the Tufts University PhD student detained by federal agents

 DHS cited the same provision in the detention of Mahmoud Khalil, the Columbia University graduate who was arrested by immigration officers earlier this month.

-Asked about Ozturk’s case Thursday, Secretary of State Rubio suggested without evidence that she was involved in disruptive student protests over Israel’s military operations in Gaza.
+Asked about Ozturk’s case Thursday, Rubio suggested without evidence she was involved in disruptive student protests over Israel’s military operations in Gaza.

 “If you apply for a visa to enter the United States and be a student, and you tell us that the reason why you’re coming to the United States is not just because you want to write op-eds, but because you want to participate in movements that are involved in doing things like vandalizing universities, harassing students, taking over buildings, creating a ruckus, we’re not going to give you a visa,” Rubio said.